argoproj-labs/rollouts-plugin-trafficrouter-gatewayapi/docs/CONTRIBUTING.md

 1. Start your local Kubernetes cluster
-1. Create a ConfigMap named `argo-rollouts-config` in the namespace of Argo Rollouts controller.
+1. Create a ConfigMap named `argo-rollouts-config` in the namespace of the Argo Rollouts controller.
 We will run it locally so its namespace will be `default`
 2. Run `make local-build` to create a local build of the plugin binary.
 In the `argo-rollouts-config` manifest specify the path to this local build by using a file directive
 ```
 file://<path to the local build>
 ```
-3. Install required CRDs for Argo Rollouts deploy the controller.
+3. Install required CRDs for Argo Rollouts and deploy the controller.
 For that you can run
 ```bash
 kubectl create namespace argo-rollouts
 kubectl apply -n argo-rollouts -f https://github.com/argoproj/argo-rollouts/releases/latest/download/install.yaml
 ```
-After that delete the in cluster Argo Rollouts controller deployment as we will run controller locally (We only needed the CRDs).
+After that, delete the in-cluster Argo Rollouts controller deployment as we will run controller locally (We only needed the CRDs).
 4. Run locally the Argo Rollouts controller
 ```bash
 cd ~/go/src/github.com/argoproj/argo-rollouts